CUFCTL/mlbd/skills/palmetto-cluster.md

 ### Modules

-Since you can't install packages on Palmetto through `apt-get`, software packages are provided as modules.
+Since you can't install packages on Palmetto through `apt` or `yum`, software packages are provided as modules.
 Below are some simple commands to get you started:

 - `module avail`: list all available modules
 - `module list`: list the modules that you have installed